RodrigoLoboDosSantos/chees-system-java/README.md

 - `Impossible to break the rules`: When making each move the game does not allow you to escape the movement of each piece
 - `Simple look`: The game has a cleaner look making it easy to understand

+## :bulb: Prerequisites

+You will need Java 11 SDK installed

+## ⚡How to execute

 To run the game you need to copy the project and run the file in: "src>application>program.java"